Holiman and Georgia Southern host Coastal Carolina - WTOP News

 Coastal Carolina Chanticleers (8-11, 1-6 Sun Belt) at Georgia Southern Eagles (10-9, 3-4 Sun Belt)

-BOTTOM LINE: Georgia Southern hosts Coastal Carolina after Adante’ Holiman scored 28 points in Georgia Southern’s 67-63 victory against the Old Dominion Monarchs.
+BOTTOM LINE: Georgia Southern takes on Coastal Carolina after Adante’ Holiman scored 28 points in Georgia Southern’s 67-63 win against the Old Dominion Monarchs.

-The Eagles are 6-1 on their home court.
-Georgia Southern is 4-7 against opponents with a winning record.
+The Eagles are 6-1 in home games.
+Georgia Southern is 4-7 against opponents over .500.

-The Chanticleers are 1-6 in conference play.
-Coastal Carolina has a 2-8 record against teams above .500.
+The Chanticleers have gone 1-6 against Sun Belt opponents.
+Coastal Carolina ranks fifth in the Sun Belt allowing 69.7 points while holding opponents to 42.0% shooting.

-Georgia Southern averages 8.7 made 3-pointers per game, 2.7 more made shots than the 6.0 per game Coastal Carolina gives up.
-Coastal Carolina has shot at a 44.4% clip from the field this season, 0.4 percentage points greater than the 44.0% shooting opponents of Georgia Southern have averaged.
+Georgia Southern is shooting 42.5% from the field this season, 0.5 percentage points higher than the 42.0% Coastal Carolina allows to opponents.
+Coastal Carolina averages 69.2 points per game, 9.6 fewer points than the 78.8 Georgia Southern gives up.

 LAST 10 GAMES: Eagles: 5-5, averaging 74.2 points, 32.4 rebounds, 13.4 assists, 8.2 steals and 4.6 blocks per game while shooting 41.8% from the field.
 Their opponents have averaged 80.3 points per game.